react-navigation/react-navigation.github.io/docs/screen-tracking.md

 1. Add a callback to get notified of state changes
 2. Get the root navigator state and find the active route name

 To get notified of state changes, we can use the `onStateChange` prop on `NavigationNativeContainer`.
 To get the root navigator state, we can use the `getRootState` method on the container's ref.
+Please note that `onStateChange` is not called on initial render so you have to set your initial screen separately.

 ## Example